Calliostoma layardi

 Calliostoma layardi is a species of sea snail, a marine gastropod mollusk in the family Calliostomatidae.

 Description

 The size of the shell varies between 12 mm and 25 mm.

+The shell is completely serrated and has ridges between the spires, the color is mainly a light reddish brown with light spots.

+The shell also has a perfectly pyramidal shape.

 Distribution

 This species occurs in the Indian Ocean from Southern Transkei to Southern KwaZuluNatal, South Africa.